ABDOMINOPLASTY

 Surgical Technique

-1 day of hospitalization required.
+1 day of hospitalization is generally required.

 Pre-Surgical Examinations